 In our Fast Track Triage system, there are some general rules:

-- Pets with an ailment or injury that is in the yellow column should be seen through our Urgent Care.
+- Pets with an ailment or injury that is in the yellow column should be seen through our Urgent Care service.
 Note: these pets may also be seen through emergency if they are ill or injured outside of Urgent Care’s hours of operation.

 - Pets with an ailment or injury in the green column can wait to be seen by a family veterinarian or visit Urgent Care if the family veterinarian won’t have an open appointment within a few days.